Azure/azure-mobile-apps-net-client/README.md

-# Azure Mobile Apps: .NET Client SDK - DO NOT MERGE
+# Azure Mobile Apps: .NET Client SDK

 With Azure Mobile Apps you can add a scalable backend to your connected client applications in minutes.